Here are some of the very best materials and resources that we found to be invaluable during our homeschooling experience!

 Some of the materials and sites were the same that we used, but she also utilized many others that were very helpful for her daughter who has dysgraphia.

-An educator herself, my friend was able to craft a well-rounded curriculum and find materials that were appropriate for her daughter, enjoyable and highly successful for their homeschooling experience!
+An educator herself, my friend was able to craft a well-rounded curriculum and find materials that were both appropriate and enjoyable for her daughter and highly successful for their homeschooling experience!

 Here are the materials that we used and highly recommend for a successful homeschool experience.